rishabhgoel0213/ResearchTree/examples/parameter_golf/README.md

 - first checks `<repo_root>/data/`, then falls back to this example's `data/`
 - writes run outputs under `<repo_root>/score_runs/` unless you override `--output-root` or `--run-dir`

 The final score is a weighted sum of `val_bpb`, `val_loss`, and total submission size in bytes, with hard penalties if the submission exceeds the artifact or line caps.
+Lower is better.

 ## Example Search Result